jlelong/LaTeX-Workshop-wiki/Compile.md

 By default, the shortcuts are set according to the first column.
 You may switch to an alternative keymap by setting `latex-workshop.bind.altKeymap.enabled` to `true` and reload/reopen vscode.
 See also [the FAQ](FAQ#i-cannot-use-ctrlalt-in-a-shortcut).

+By default, the extension compiles the project upon saving any tex files.
+If you want to disable this feature, set the configuration variable `latex-workshop.latex.autoBuild.onSave.enabled` to `false`.

 ## LaTeX recipe

 A LaTeX recipe refers to a sequence/array of commands which LaTeX Workshop executes sequentially when building LaTeX projects.
 It is defined by `latex-workshop.latex.recipes`.
 By default, LaTeX Workshop includes two basic recipes: one simply running the `latexmk` command, and an other one running the typical sequence of commands `pdflatex` → `bibtex` → `pdflatex` → `pdflatex`.